stamayosarver/stamayosarver.github.io/_pages/about.md

 ## Education

-Samuel's skills are developing at Vanderbilt University; at the moment, Sam's greatest skill lies in woodworking, 3-D printing, and 3-D modeling (CADD)
+Samuel's skills are developing at Vanderbilt University; at the moment, Sam's greatest skills lies in woodworking, 3-D printing, and 3-D modeling (CADD)

 * Vanderbilt University
   * Expected Graduating Class of 2027